Taabannn/my-library/README.md

 --------------------------------------------------------------------------------------------------------------------------

 >      memberStat
-<b>6-</b> By this command, a summary of the status of members (contains a list of borrowed books) with below format will be displayed.
+<b>6-</b> By this command, a summary of the status of the members (contains a list of borrowed books) in below format will be displayed.

 >      [member_name1] [id1] [[book1_name] [book1_id] - [book2_name] [book2_id] - ... ]
 >      [member_name2] [id2] [[book1_name] [book1_id] - [book2_name] [book2_id] - ... ]